brian604/singlecellstudy/README.md

 - Paper/ Data Reference: <br>
 [Single-cell landscampe of bronchoalveolar immune cells in patients with COVID-19](https://www.nature.com/articles/s41591-020-0901-9)
 - Data that is ready to be analyzed is in data/ in h5 format
+	- TCR-seq is out of scope in this analysis report.
+	- A normal subject (GSM3660650) has not been included in the analysis.
 - Metadata containing patient (stratification into healthy/moderate/severe) and barcode are in the data/ folder.
 - Folder: image directory is broken down into the followings:
 	- pre_qc : Pre-QCed samples
+	- post_qc: Post-QCed samples

 #### Introduction of scRNA sequencing analysis
 ______________